If you are considering a composting toilet for your home, it can be overwhelming to know where to start!

 Knowing this, you should be able to see why flushing with water usually works, yet flushing without water might be challenging at times.

 Read on here for full insight into how a toilet actually flushes without using ANY water!

 Regular toilet paper can be used with a compost toilet- toilet paper can be put directly into the solids bin, or solids waste chamber of the composting toilet.

 It will break down in there along with other human excreta.
 But it is best to avoid using too much as depending on the material of the toilet paper, it can affect the decomposition process.

 Although there is no limit to how much toilet paper you can use, it’s best to consider the capacity of the toilet bowl as you don’t want it to overflow.

-It's also important to consider the environmental impacts of some types of toilet paper - I would suggest using one that is advertised towards RV or boats.
+It’s also important to consider the environmental impacts of some types of toilet paper – I would suggest using one that is advertised for RVs or boats.

-These are typically more eco-friendly and is one way of you continuing to help the environment without depriving yourself off a basic necessity.
-They are eco-friendly as they tend to avoid using harmful chemicals in the dying and bleaching process of its manufacture.
+These are typically more eco-friendly and are one way you continue to help the environment without depriving yourself of a basic necessity.
+They are eco-friendly as they tend to avoid using harmful chemicals in the dying and bleaching process of their manufacture.